PennLINC/babs_tests/test_job_submission/README_large_dataset.md

 Notes:
 - `qacct -o <username> -j <jobid OR jobname>`
 	- probably use `-j <jobid>` first, if multiple, check the one with matched `<jobname>`
+    - Notes: sometimes Chenying also uses `-u <username>`, but she decided to use `-o` when implementing BABS... hmmm cannot remember the exact reason of doing so...
 - `qacct` field `failed`: not necessarily 100% match, but print the code + text in field `failed` would be helpful
+- In this markdown file, in addition to partial `qacct` printed messages, we've provided some full versions.
+Please search `Full printed messages` in this markdown file.
+    - This includes:
+        * a failed job, detectable alert message in log file with `qacct` field `failed` of 0;
+        * a failed job, no helpful message in log file, but has informative message from `qacct` field `failed`
+        * a successful job

 ### Failed due to `No T1w images found`